stabldev/mangoose-migrate/README.md

 await mangoose.runMigrations();
 ```

 > Note: This is a placeholder package.
-Full functionality coming soon.
+Full functionality soon.